 |Organizations:||Holy Roman Empire|

-Bavaria (Bayern) is believed to have existed as a tribal duchy since the 6th century, though by the 8th century it had been subjected by Charles the Great and added to the Holy Roman Empire, though varying levels of independence were granted, gained, and lost over the centuries.
+Bavaria (Bayern) is believed to have existed as a tribal duchy in the 6th Century AD, though by the 8th Century Charles the Great subjugated the Bavarii and added their mountain holdings to the Holy Roman Empire.
+The HRE awarded or took away varying levels of independence over the centuries.